-Temporary Resident status is for those moving to Mexico for a limited time, or at least with the intention of moving out of Mexico in the future.
+Temporary Resident status is for those moving to Mexico for a limited time, or at least intending to move out of Mexico in the future.
 If Temporary Residents move out of Mexico, they must take their household goods with them.
 They are also discouraged from selling or giving away their goods while residing in Mexico.
 By contrast, Permanent Residents may move out of Mexico and leave their household goods behind.

 Here are the primary documents you must provide to bring household goods into Mexico; be aware that there may be additional requirements for your situation:

-- Resident card—an official document of Temporary or Permanent Resident status
+- Resident card: This is an official document of Temporary or Permanent Resident status.

-- Bill of lading (BL or BOL)—required for transporting goods by sea; if shipping by air, this document is known as the airway bill (AWB)
+- Bill of lading (BL or BOL): This is required for transporting goods by sea; if shipping by air, this document is known as the airway bill (AWB).

-- Packing list—detailed catalog of your goods, including a description and shipping box number for each item
+- Packing list.
+This is a detailed catalog of your goods, including a description and shipping box number for each item.

-- Proof of last entry date—may be an airline ticket or reservation
+- Proof of last entry date: This may be an airline ticket or reservation.

-- Proof of address—may be a utility bill dated within three months of your last entry
+- Proof of address: This may be a utility bill dated within three months of your last entry.

 - Passport: This is from your county of citizenship.

-- Letter of the declaration to customs—including your Mexico address, a description of your goods, and acknowledgment of the requirement to bring your goods with you when you move out of Mexico
+- Letter of the declaration to customs: This includes your Mexico address, a description of your goods, and acknowledgment of the requirement to bring your goods with you when you move out of Mexico.

-- Letter of empowerment—authorizes a customs broker you are working with to handle and transport your goods
+- Letter of empowerment: This authorizes a customs broker you are working with to handle and transport your goods.

-- Declaration of Household Goods (Declarción de Menaje de Casa)—required only for Permanent Residents and Mexican citizens; optional but sometimes recommended for Temporary Residents
+- Declaration of Household Goods (Declarción de Menaje de Casa): This is required only for Permanent Residents and Mexican citizens; optional but sometimes recommended for Temporary Residents.

 Goods That Are Allowed